liujl11git/multilevelOT/README.md

 Matlab codes for the multilevel optimal transport (OT) algorithm in [1].

+Optimal transport (OT) plays crucial roles in many areas, including fluid dynamics, image processing, machine learning and control.
+It is a well-posed distance measuring two probability distributions over a given domain.
+The distance is often named Earth Mover’s distance (EMD) or the Wasserstein distance.

+Our solver focuses on the Wasserstein-1 distance and has the following advantages:
+* Fast.
+It gives solution of grid 1024*1024 within seconds on a single CPU.
+* User friendly.
+Users can run the demos without installation.

 Problem description
 ===================
 Given two probability distributions (2D), or two images, rho0 and rho1, we want to find a transport between them with minimal energy: